chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Updating Firmware
 #################

-During the normal boot of the platform, stop at the U-Boot prompt and execute the below commands.
+During the normal boot of the platform, stop at the U-Boot prompt and execute the following command:

 ::